 The Adult Upper Extremity Reconstructive Surgery Fellowship is designed to expose you to a large volume and a variety of reconstructive and traumatic surgical problems in the shoulder and the elbow, as well as teaching, research, and leadership opportunities for individuals interested in pursuing an academic career.

-The fellowship includes several rotations on different orthopedic surgery services.
-Our faculty includes six faculty members with different practice profiles, including open and arthroscopic reconstructive shoulder procedures, open and arthroscopic reconstructive elbow procedures, sport-related injuries, tendon transfers, scapulothoracic surgery and acute shoulder and elbow trauma.
-We provide a balanced exposure to both shoulder and elbow problems and adjust the rotation schedule for each fellow based on their anticipated needs and previous background and training.
+Six faculty members with different practice profiles, including open and arthroscopic reconstructive shoulder procedures, open and arthroscopic reconstructive elbow procedures, sport-related injuries, tendon transfers, scapulothoracic surgery, and acute shoulder and elbow trauma

 The Adult Upper Extremity Reconstructive Surgery Fellowship is accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 The Adult Upper Extremity Reconstructive Surgery Fellowship at Mayo Clinic’s campus in Rochester, Minnesota, began in 1972, and since that time, close to 80 physicians have completed training.
 Many of our graduates have become nationally and internationally recognized leaders in the field and have developed vibrant shoulder and elbow practices.
 It is anticipated that two fellows will complete training in this program annually.

 More from Mayo Clinic School of Graduate Medical Education